ballerina-platform/ballerina-spec/stdlib/proposals/websubhub/subscription_autoverification.md

 ## Non-Goals

 - This proposal will not change the current behavior of the WebSub hub.
-It will only introduce an alternate mechanism which the developer can use to disable the current subscription verification process if needed.
+It will only introduce an alternate mechanism which the developer can use to disable the current subscription intent verification process if needed.

 ## Motivation

 The subscription intent verification step exists to verify and authenticate the subscription request sent to the hub.
 However, in some scenarios, a developer may have well-known (and authenticated) subscribers who do not require this additional verification step.
-This proposal aims to allow developers more control over the subscription verification process by introducing a configuration in the Ballerina `websubhub` library.
+This proposal aims to allow developers more control over the subscription intent verification process by introducing a configuration in the Ballerina `websubhub` library.
 This will enable developers to skip the standard subscription intent verification process based on the requirement.